Frequently Asked Questions

 My parents want to come and watch all my workshops.
 Is that ok?

 Unfortunately some of the rooms at Guildhall are quite small so there may not be space for parents to watch.
 Ultimately it is up to the tutor on the day.
 If accompanying adults have a CRB or DBS check from the last two years they can help us by sitting in on classes with some tutors.
-Please let us know if you can help.

 All parents and guardians are welcome to come and watch the two concerts at the end of the day.
-Please get a raffle ticket at registration so we know we'll be able to fit you all in!

 Who looks after me in the breaks?